 In line with European Union requirements, thyssenkrupp prepares the consolidated financial statements and interim reports in accordance with the International Financial Reporting Standards (IFRS).
 However, the parent-company financial statements of thyssenkrupp AG, on which the dividend payment is based, are drawn up in accordance with German GAAP (HGB).

 In accordance with the statutory provisions the auditor is elected each year by the Annual General Meeting for a period of one year.
 At the proposal of the Supervisory Board, the Annual General Meeting on January 19, 2018 elected PwC to audit the annual financial statements and review the interim financial reports for fiscal year 2017 / 2018 and to review the interim financial reports for fiscal year 2018 / 2019 drawn up before the 2019 Annual General Meeting.
 PwC has been auditing the parent-company financial statements and consolidated financial statements of thyssenkrupp AG since fiscal 2012 / 2013.
 PwC was engaged in 2012 following an external bidding process.
 The signatory auditors for the parent-company and consolidated financial statements of thyssenkrupp AG are Harald Kayser (since fiscal year 2017 / 2018) and Michael Preiß (since fiscal year 2015 / 2016).
 The statutory provisions and rotation requirements under §§ 319 and 319a HGB are fulfilled.

 Avoiding conflicts of interest

-According to § 15a Securities Trading Act (WpHG), members of the Executive Board and Supervisory Board and persons close to them are required by law to disclose the purchase and sale of thyssenkrupp AG shares or related financial instruments whenever the value of the transactions amounts to €5,000 or more within a calendar year.
-No transactions were reported to us in the 2014/2015 fiscal year.
+Members of the Executive Board and Supervisory Board and persons close to them are required to disclose the purchase and sale of thyssenkrupp AG shares and debt certificates or related financial instru-ments whenever the value of the transactions amounts to €5,000 or more within a calendar year.
+No transactions were reported to us in the 2017 / 2018 fiscal year.